Burnout | Stress & Self-Care

 Being a nurse takes grit, adversity, and hard work.

-Over the past two years, nurses have endured some of the hardest times that the healthcare industry has ever witnessed.
+Over the past two years, nurses have endured some of the hardest times the healthcare industry has ever witnessed.

 A career as a nurse takes pure resilience.

+Of course, as with most skills and abilities, resilience requires practice, nurturing, and continuous work to improve.
 Curious on how you can build your or your team’s resilience in nursing?
 Keep reading!

 1. Embracing & Enforcing Accountability